flecto-io/docker-heroku-rails/README.md

 _We try to stay up-to-date with the new supported Heroku images.
 If you see any new one on [this page](https://devcenter.heroku.com/articles/ruby-support#supported-runtimes) feel free to open a PR!_

+_Also there are a couple of version numbers that we have to have in sync with Heroku.
+Check the [Dockerfile](Dockerfile.template) for those versions and the links where the Heroku version is kept.
+If you see any new version feel free to open a PR!_

 ### Motivation
 The Heroku base images for ruby got [deprecated](https://github.com/heroku/docker-ruby) in favor of a more [build-your-own Dockerfile strategy](https://devcenter.heroku.com/articles/local-development-with-docker-compose).
 But I still feel that a base image for Rails serves its purposes.
 There is no point for each developer to replicate much of the instructions I've used here.
 The more automation the better amirite?